 Acoustica Price: $59.90 for the Standard Edition; $199.90 for the Premium Edition

 Best audio editor for journalists and podcasters

-Hindenburg Journalist is a multi-track audio editor aimed at professionals who work with the spoken word.
-You can either record directly into the app or arrange files you've already recorded elsewhere.
+Hindenburg Pro 2 is a multi-track audio editor aimed at professionals who produce podcasts and content for radio.
+The app can act as a mobile recording studio, allowing you to assign different tracks to different inputs, or as an editor for arranging files you've already recorded elsewhere.
 It's perfect for cutting together interviews or producing podcasts since it handles some of the more technical aspects of production for you.

-The app's standout feature is its ability to handle levels for you.
-As soon as you're done recording or importing a waveform, watch Hindenburg Journalist automatically increase or decrease the volume of the track to comply with modern loudness standards.
+One of the app's standout features is its ability automatically adjust levels.
+As soon as you're done recording or importing a waveform, watch Hindenburg Pro 2 automatically increase or decrease the volume of the track to comply with modern loudness standards.
 You can then use the built-in profiler, an automated equalizer for enhancing voice tracks, to optimize your audio for publishing.